-- Monitor food and supply costs to make sure meal costs are appropriate. - Continue to ensure collection of all funds owed the Program. - Improve staff's ability to plan and prepare balanced, wholesome meals according to the Office of Health and Nutrition Program standards. - Repair/improve or upgrade equipment for efficiency and operational cost savings. - Establish limit on dollar amount students owe for served meals. - Explore food supply and/or food preparation service to reduce overall costs.
+- Monitor food and supply costs to make sure meal costs are appropriate. - Continue participation in the Community Eligibility Provision Program (CEP). - Improve staff's ability to plan and prepare balanced, wholesome meals according to the Office of Health and Nutrition Program standards. - Apply for grants to improve/update equipment.